pizzaboi9/PizzaClient/README.md

 - Auto Wardrobe
 - Anti sessionid stealer (works for getSessionID and getToken, still somewhat WIP?)

+  # Installation
+  1. Download PizzaLoader_V2 and drag it into your mods folder.
+  2. Launch Forge and connect to hypixel
+  3. Use the command /pizza to configure your settings!

 # FAQ
 - Q: Do i have to download it again when the client updates?
 - A: No, the loader automatically downloads any new version whenever you open your game.